mcschroeder/todo-example/README.md

 # Setup

-As long as Welshy is not on Hackage:
+As long as Welshy and TX are not on Hackage:

 	cabal sandbox init
 	cabal sandbox add-source ../welshy
+    cabal sandbox add-source ../tx
 	cabal install --only-dependencies

 (This is going to take a while...)